Part 1: Overview and Use Case

 console.log(arr.hasOwnProperty); // Outputs: undefined

 Do note that although I define the object arr in this example, prototypal inheritance is separate from object declaration.
-The main properties of delegation are:
+The main properties of delegation are:1.
+Methods only need to be defined once in memory.
+Inherited methods are found via the __proto__ call stack.It should be noted that for the context of the above points, properties and methods are essential synonymous in Javascript.

 2. Methods from distant parent prototypes take longer to find.